Skip to content

 In today’s candidate-led market more and more organisations are starting to realise they need external support and are even willing to talk to their competitors about what they are doing.
 These organisations understand that when they come together and are willing and able to co-operate between themselves, and with other suppliers, they can often find ways to unlock significant new sources of value that are of benefit to all.

-By bringing together like-minded individuals from the same industry, with the same challenges, to discuss what they are doing, suppliers can add value by being the facilitators of these types of conversations.
+By bringing together like-minded individuals from the same industry, with the same challenges, to discuss what they are doing, suppliers can add value by being the facilitators in these types of conversations.
 No one has all the answers, and yet there’s a growing desire to learn more and to share insights, perspectives and best practices.

 Quick Tips

-1. Be clear about what adding value means to your organisation and request solutions that address your individual needs
+1. Be clear about what adding value means to your organisation and request solutions that address your individual needs;

-2. Encourage honest communications with your recruitment partner where they can also give you feedback on how to improve your processes
+2. Encourage honest communications with your recruitment partner where they can also give you feedback on how to improve your processes;

-3. Remember that ‘value’ is beyond just “filling Jobs”, it is about improving your retention and increasing your talent pools too
+3. Remember that ‘value’ is beyond just “filling Jobs”, it is about improving your retention and increasing your talent pools too;

 4. Value isn’t just about the upfront price you’re paying to get your jobs filled either.
-Where price is a short-term fix, value is long-term.
+Where price is a short-term fix, value is long-term;